-Ensure that only the peripheral at the end of the internal SCSI cable and/or the last peripheral in a daisy chain of external devices is terminated (see Chapter 7).
-Some peripherals have a setting marked "termination power" instead of "terminator."
-Ensure their termination power switches are set correctly.
+Ensure that only the peripheral at the end of the internal SCSI cable and/or the last peripheral in a daisy chain of external devices is terminated, see Chapter 7.
+Some peripherals have a setting marked "Termination Power" instead of "Terminator."
+Ensure that termination power switches are set correctly.

-CDR101-Not Ready Reading Drive [X]

-CD-ROM Drive Responds to Directory (DIR) Command but Cannot Run a Program
+• CDR101-Not Ready Reading Drive [X] CD-ROM drive responds to directory (DIR) command but cannot run a program